Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Remainders stemming from the interior term

 \section{Remainders stemming from the interior term $\psi^{int}= \psi^0_t + \psil$}

 $ $

-Going back to the construction of the interior term, we see that its contribution $\delta \tau_{int}$ to the remainder is made of two kinds of terms. \begin{itemize} \item Because of the truncation, the solution $\psi_t^0$ to the transport equation satisfies the Munk equation with source terms $\tau (1-\chi_\nu)$ and $-\nu \Delta^2 \psi_t^0$, which are admissible remainders according to Lemma \ref{lem:trunc}.
+Going back to the construction of the interior term, we see that its contribution $\delta \tau_{int}$ to the remainder is made of two kinds of terms. \begin{itemize} \item Because of the truncation, the solution $\psi_t^0$ to the transport equation satisfies the Munk equation with source terms $\tau (1-\chi_\viscosite)$ and $-\viscosite \Delta^2 \psi_t^0$, which are admissible remainders according to Proposition \ref{lem:trunc}.

 \item The lifting term which restores the $H^2$ regularity near discontinuity surfaces also introduces correctors.
-Part of them are considered as source terms for the singular surface boundary layers and will be dealt with in the next section.
-The other ones will be proved to be admissible remainders as stated in Lemma \ref{lem:eq-psil}.
+Part of them, namely $\dtl$, are considered as source terms for the singular surface boundary layers.
+The other ones will be proved to be admissible remainders as stated in Proposition \ref{lem:eq-psil}.

 \end{itemize}